lolandese/lolandese.github.com/work.md

 - Employment: Contract.
 First half on location in **London**.
 Second half remote from home office.

 ## <a name="webshop"></a>Independent one man webshop (2010 - 2015)
-Produced around twenty websites covering a variety of clients:
+Produced around twenty websites ranging a 2-5K EUR budget covering a variety of clients:

 - A casino.
 - A publishing company.